wallahiIamfinished/ghl_2/Docs.md

 GoHighLevel API   (services.leadconnectorhq.com)
 ```

-**Why this shape:** the GHL token (a "Private Integration Token" / PIT) must
+**Why this shape:** the GHL Private Integration Token (PIT) must never be in
-never be exposed in browser code, and GHL's API can't be called from a browser
+browser code, and GHL's API can't be called from a browser (no CORS).
+The
-anyway (no CORS).
-The Functions are the secure middle layer.
+Functions are the secure middle layer.

 ---